Bill Podmore: Biography

 However, it was not all plain sailing.
 In the early 1980s, Peter Dudley was arrested in a Manchester public lavatory for importuning.
 Podmore stood by Dudley steadfastly, insisting that although he was involved in a "shameful" court case in reality, whatever Dudley did in his private life was his own business.
-Dudley later suffered a stroke caused by the stress of the case, and finally suffering a fatal heart attack after asking to be "written-out" of the show.
+Dudley later suffered a stroke caused by the stress of the case, and finally suffered a fatal heart attack after asking to be "written-out" of the show.

 Podmore though was no easy touch.
 The cast referred to him as "the Godfather" for he could be very ruthless.
-In 1980, he killed Renee Roberts off as he deemed her marriage to Alf Roberts was "not working".
+In 1980, he killed Madge Hindle's character Renee Roberts off as he deemed her marriage to Alf Roberts was "not working".
 Podmore was quoted as saying that Alf Roberts was allowed to emerge "from the shadows of a rather humdrum marriage".
-When Stephen Hancock refused to sign a new contract, Podmore had his character Ernest Bishop killed off, having him shot dead in a bungled wages snatch at Baldwin's factory.
+When Stephen Hancock refused to sign a new contract in protest at the cast wages system, Podmore had his character Ernest Bishop killed off, having him shot dead in a bungled wages snatch at Mike Baldwin's factory.

 Podmore also sacked Peter Adamson who played Len Fairclough.
 Adamson had been suspended from the programme after previously selling stories about cast members and calling some of them talentless amateurs.
 After allegations were made that he had indecently assaulted two young girls at a Haslingden swimming pool in April 1983, he was written out until he cleared his name.
-Faced with high legal fees, Adamson sold his story to The Sun without permission.
+Faced with high legal fees, Adamson sold his story to The Sun and the News of the World without permission.
 Podmore called this "indefensible" and sacked him in August 1983.